-Since the business base for visitor inflow is well-established and will continue, even without significant additional intervention by the County, the focus of the tourism strategy will be on developing the leisure opportunities of the County.
+The business base for visitor inflow is well-established and will continue to expand with appropriate support from, and coordination with, the Council; while, major efforts will be required to establish a strong leisure/recreational tourism sector from the present low base.
+As such, the focus of the tourism strategy will be on consolidating the business tourism sector while developing the leisure opportunities of the County.